AdaCore/ada_language_server/doc/settings.md

 This option controls the tracing of the communication between VSCode and the Ada language server.
 The separate setting `gpr.trace.server` controls tracing for GPR language server.

+## onTypeFormatting.indentOnly

+This option controls if the `textDocument/onTypeFormatting` request only indents a new line, or if it additionally tries to format the previous node.
+By default, this option is enabled, that is, `textDocument/onTypeFormatting` only indents new lines.